HackYourFuture/Assignments/README.md

 module.exports = giveCompliment;
 ```

-<small>Figure 2.
-Starter code example.</small>
+Figure 2.
+Starter code example.

 In general you should only change or add code in the places indicated by the `// TODO` comments.
 Do not delete or rename the existing function(s) in the starter code.
 This repository comes with an automated test facility that relies on the presence of these functions.

 ### Running the exercises

 You can run your code using the command line for node-based applications or by running it in the browser for browser-based applications.
-Once you are satisfied with the results it is time to use the **test-runner**, as described next.
+Once you are satisfied with the results it is time to use the **test runner**, as described next.

 ### Automated testing

 The repository includes an automated test facility.
 It serves two purposes.

-1. It allows you to test yourself whether your completed exercise meets important requirements of the assignment.
+1. It allows you to test yourself whether your a completed exercise meets important requirements of the assignment.
 Consider this a form of _early feedback_.
-Your homework will also be reviewed by a mentor for a more thorough analysis but that may take several days or perhaps one or two weeks to complete.
+Your homework will also be reviewed by a mentor for more thorough feedback but that make take a while to complete.

 2. It allows mentors to gain a quick insight on some key quality benchmarks, giving them a head start in the review process.